 Employee's Wisconsin Withholding Exemption Certificate/New Hire Reporting, with your Wisconsin employer.
 Form WT-4 is used to determine the amount of Wisconsin income tax to be withheld from your wages.
 Contact your Wisconsin employer if you have questions about the completion of Form WT-4.

-- File a 2023 Wisconsin nonresident income tax return (Form 1NPR) in 2024 if your Wisconsin gross income was $2,000 or more.
+- File a Wisconsin nonresident income tax return (Form 1NPR) if your Wisconsin gross income was $2,000 or more.
 All wages earned in Wisconsin are taxable by Wisconsin.

-- File a 2023 Minnesota income tax return in 2024.
-You will report all of your income received, including wages earned in Wisconsin, on your Minnesota tax return.
+- File a Minnesota income tax return.
+You will report all your worldwide income, including wages earned in Wisconsin, on your Minnesota tax return.
 Minnesota may allow a credit for income taxes paid to Wisconsin on income that is taxed by both Wisconsin and Minnesota.

 Questions?